 Opposite St. Nicholas, on the south wall of the chancel, are seven scenes from what is called the Holy Kinship cycle, a rare subject in English medieval wall painting according to Naydenova in her detailed article on these Haddon wall paintings (link below).
 These depict small family groups drawn from the Bible.

-A tangle of flowers and leaves spread in dark grey, green-tinged motifs across the faded and smudged walls, the like of which you may see in only a few others places in England.
+A tangle of flowers and leaves spread in dark grey, green-tinged motifs across the faded and smudged walls is something which you may see in only a few others places in England.

 Mellie Naydenova's authoritative article, "Public and Private: The Late Medieval Wall Paintings of Haddon Hall Chapel, Derbyshire" on the Cambridge University Press website.